 The Truth About Formaldehyde

-There are two types of formaldehyde – naturally occurring and synthetically made.
-Naturally occurring formaldehyde is harmless and found in every single living organism, while synthetic formaldehyde is derived from compounds detrimental to human health.
+There are two types of formaldehyde: naturally occurring and synthetically made.
+Naturally occurring formaldehyde is harmless and found in every living organism, while synthetic formaldehyde is derived from compounds detrimental to human health.

-As someone with a documented formaldehyde allergy, I've quickly learned that many people do not understand formaldehyde basics.
-When I discussed formaldehyde being a vaccine ingredient on TikTok, many people were unaware that there is a difference between naturally occurring and synthetically made formaldehyde.
-Many also didn't understand the difference between ingestion and injection.
-With that said, I saw a void and decided to write this blog to educate on a topic I'm very familiar with.
+As someone with a documented formaldehyde allergy, I’ve quickly learned that many people do not understand formaldehyde basics.
+When I discussed formaldehyde being a vaccine ingredient on social media, many people were unaware of the difference between naturally occurring and synthetically made formaldehyde.
+Many also didn’t understand the difference between ingestion and injection.
+With that said, I saw a void and decided to write this blog to educate on a topic I’m very familiar with.

 Firstly, according to the American Cancer Society,